Candidal intertrigo

 9. Excessive Sweating: Increased sweating, especially in skin folds, can contribute to Candidal intertrigo.

-10. Steroid Medications: Prolonged use of corticosteroids can weaken the immune system and promote yeast overgrowth.
+10. Medications: Prolonged use of corticosteroids can weaken the immune system and promote yeast overgrowth.

 11. Age: Infants and elderly individuals are more susceptible to Candidal infections due to underdeveloped or weakened immune systems.

-12. Inflammatory Skin Conditions: Conditions like psoriasis or eczema can create an environment favorable for Candida.
+12. Inflammatory Skin Conditions: Conditions like or can create an environment favorable for Candida.

 13. Tight Shoes: Ill-fitting footwear can cause friction and trap moisture, leading to foot intertrigo.